 Your Family or Friends Beg You to End the Relationship

 People outside your relationship can see things that you may be blinded to.
 They may also be privy to information that you may not know about.
 This could include a friend seeing your spouse out at a bar getting romantic with a co-worker.
 If your friends or family members dislike your spouse, ask their reasoning behind the anger.
 While some may not want to get in the middle of a bad marital situation for fear of the repercussions, others may want to assist you in moving forward.
 The people closest to you want only the best.
 If they’re worried about your relationship, there’s probably a good reason.

 In a healthy marriage, you want your partner to look and feel their best.
 But if you notice a sudden change in their behavior or appearance, there could be an ulterior motive for this.
 If your partner loses interest in sex or changes things up in the bedroom with new techniques, it’s one of many signs of cheating.
 If you notice any changes, it’s important to bring it up with your spouse.
 If they don’t own up to the indiscretion, and you still feel something off, do your own investigative digging to ease your mind.

 Everything is a Challenge

 Marriage can be challenging for couples no matter the number of years you’ve been married.
 But the good moments usually can outweigh the bad.
 If you can no longer converse respectfully and things get heated between you and your partner, you may no longer be in synch.
 While it can be a difficult decision to make, it’s probably best you go your separate ways before things become abusive.

-Breaking up a relationship can be heartbreaking.
+Breaking up a relationship can be heartbreaking, so you should get marriage counseling at a place like Clarity Clinic to see if your relationship can benefit from it.
 But if you no longer can see yourself with this person and spending time together has become a chore, it’s time to take action.
 While counseling can assist a couple who have gone off course, others may seek to finalize the deal on the relationship for good.